Plastic has the potential to both positively and negatively impact society.

 Often, it is not an economically feasible exercise.

-18. Plastic Pollution & Waste Can Cause Lost Money In Other Industries & Other Areas Of Society & The Economy
+18. Plastic Pollution & Waste Can Cause Lost Value In Other Industries & Parts Of Society

 19. Plastic Can Leach Chemicals, & Degrade Natural Resources

 We mentioned above plastic’s potential to leach different types of chemicals.

 This can come from general plastics, or from specific types of plastic like PVC.

 Going one step further – plastic leaching can impact natural resources such as soil, water and air.